jjueza/ken.ly/README.md

 ### Heroku

 Heroku is a cloud platform as a service (PaaS) that supports Scala.
-Sign up [here](https://api.heroku.com/signup/devcenter) then follow these steps.
+In order to deploy ken.ly to heroku, sign up [here](https://api.heroku.com/signup/devcenter) then follow these steps.
 ```
 heroku login
 sbt clean compile stage